-With all the financial uncertainty that the COVID-19 pandemic has wrought, you’re probably considering all the ways in which you can save (and make more) money this year.
+With all the financial uncertainty that the COVID-19 pandemic has wrought, you’re probably considering how you can save (and make more) money this year.

 Taking advantage of self-employed tax deductions is a simple way to save money by reducing your tax bill.
 Here are some of the top deductions that every business can take advantage of in 2020.